cesar-douady/open-lmake/doc/developers.md

 <!-- This program is distributed WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.-->

 # Dir layout
 - `_bin`             : contains scripts mostly used for building open-lmake
 - `debian`           : contains files necessary to build a debian package
 - `doc`              : contains documentation
 - `docker`           : contains the docker files used to validate open-lmake
 - `examples`         : contains abundantly commented examples
 - `ext`              : contains all code coming from external sources
 - `_lib`             : contains all python code
 - `lmake_env`        : contains an open-lmake repo that allow to build open-lmake (not fully functional) under open-lmake (used as an example/unit test)
 - `museum`           : contains dead code that could come back to life in a near or far future
 - `src`              : contains all C++ source files
-- `src/engine` : contains all C++ source files that are specific to lmakeserver
+- `src/lmake_server` : contains all C++ source files that are specific to `lmake_server`
 - `unit_tests`       : contains unit tests

 # Coding rules